 - Meters and their associated time restrictions are enforced Monday-Saturday, 8 a.m.-6 p.m.

 - Temporary $5 Max Daily rate at City-owned parking garages

-- First hour free on Saturdays, fees accrue after that initial hour is exceeded
+- First hour free in City-owned garages on Saturdays, fees accrue after that initial hour is exceeded

 Visit the Parking Utility Coronavirus (COVID-19) page for more information.

-All Madison Parks remain open with safety precautions.
-Most park amenities are closed.
-All Parks offices are closed, but many services are available online.
+All Madison Parks remain open with safety precautions and adjustments.
+All Parks administration offices are closed to the public.
+Many services are available online.